jooy2/vitepress-sidebar/docs/en/advanced-usage/multi-level-sidebar-with-indents.md

+---
+description: 'Indent every level of a multi-level VitePress sidebar with a few lines of custom CSS for the default theme.'
+---

 # Multi-level-sidebar with indents

 In a multi-level sidebar, the menu is displayed with indentation for each tier.
 However, VitePress starts indenting from the second tier by default.
 For example: